syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/labels.md

 ## Disabled labels

 You can change the state of the DateTime Range Slider to disabled by setting `false` to the `IsEnabled` property.
-Using the Visual State Manager (VSM), You can customize the range slider labels properties based on the visual states.
+Using the Visual State Manager (VSM), You can customize the DateTime Range Slider label properties based on the visual states.
 The applicable visual states are enabled(default) and disabled.

 {% tabs %}